TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_layer2_cpsw.md

 \endcond

 This example do below:

+\cond SOC_AM62DX || SOC_AM62PX
 - Target-side application running on a Cortex R5F core.
 	- Target-side application running on a Cortex R5F core.
+\endcond

+\cond SOC_AM62X
+- Target-side application running on a Cortex A53 core.
+	- Target-side application running on a Cortex A53 core.
+\endcond
 	- Application receives the packet, copies the payload into a new packet which is then sent back.
 	- The application has a menu to enable/disable features, such as getting mac address and stats.
 This menu along with application logs are implemented via UART.
 - Host-side functionality